 Surveys for the above regulated organisms and for general forest health monitoring purposes, a network of observation points, pheromone traps, bait logs and sampling points distributed around the country in public and private forests and forest nurseries are used.
 The Forest Service also deals with queries and reports from the industry and general public in relation to forest and tree health issues.
 This may involve site visits and taking of samples for laboratory analysis.
 This diagnostic and advisory service is part of the National Forest Protection Policy.
-During 2014 in excess of 600 ground site visits were conducted for specific plant health reasons (official EU surveys, Chalara ash dieback survey and reported site follow ups etc).
-With the exception of Phytophthora ramorum and Chalara fraxinea (not a regulated disease under the EU Plant Health Directive) there have been no confirmed findings of any other regulated or serious forest pests or diseases.
+During 2015 in excess of 700 ground site visits were conducted for specific plant health reasons (official EU surveys, Ash Dieback surveys and reported site follow ups etc.).
+With the exception of Phytophthora ramorum and Hymenoscyphus fraxineus (which is not a regulated disease under the EU Plant Health Directive) there have been no confirmed findings of any other regulated or serious forest pests or diseases.

-7.2.4 Chalara Ash Dieback (Chalara fraxinea/ Hymenoscyphus fraxineus)
+7.2.4 Ash Dieback (Hymenoscyphus fraxineus)

-Following the first confirmed finding of the disease in October 2012 on imported trees used in a forestry plantation surveys for the disease were intensified.
-In addition to forest surveys, staff in the wider Department also surveyed horticultural nurseries, garden centres, private gardens, roadside landscaping and farm agri-environment scheme plantings where findings were made in all categories.
-During 2014 the Department continued to survey for the disease.
-This included a targeted survey in the environs of previously confirmed positive forestry plantations (48 locations) and a systematic survey of 357 National Forest Inventory points (211 hedgerows and 146 forest locations) across the country.
-The position as of 31 October 2014 regarding the total number of confirmed findings in comparison to those at the end of 2013 are outlined in Table 28 below.
+Following the first confirmed finding of the Ash Dieback disease in October 2012, on imported trees used in a forestry plantations; intensive surveys for the disease have been conducted year on year since.
+In addition to forest surveys, staff in the wider Department conducted surveys in horticultural nurseries, garden centres, private gardens, roadside landscaping and farm agrienvironment scheme plantings.
+The surveys conducted in 2015 included a targeted survey of forestry plantations with imported ash (97 locations) and a systematic survey of 376 National Forest Inventory points (153 forest locations and 223 hedgerow locations) across the country.